mLUKE: The Power of Entity Representations in Multilingual Pretrained Language Models: Related Work

 Language models trained with a large corpus contain knowledge about real-world entities, which is useful for entity-related downstream tasks such as relation classification, named entity recognition, and question answering.
 Previous studies have shown that we can improve language models for such tasks by incorporating entity information into the model \citep{Zhang2019,peters-knowbert,wang2019kepler,Xiong2020Pretrained,fevry-etal-2020-entities,yamada-etal-2020-luke}.

 When incorporated into multilingual language models, entity information can bring another benefit: entities may serve as anchors for the model to align representations across languages.
-Multilingual knowledge bases often offer mappings between different surface forms across languages for the same entity.
-A typical data source is Wikipedia, which covers more than 100 languages and the text in the Wikipedia articles contains numerous entity annotations (hyperlinks). \citet{Calixto2021naacl} fine-tuned the top two layers of multilingual BERT by predicting language-agnostic entity ID from hyperlinks in Wikipedia articles.
+Multilingual knowledge bases such as Wikipedia often offer mappings between different surface forms across languages for the same entity. \citet{Calixto2021naacl} fine-tuned the top two layers of multilingual BERT by predicting language-agnostic entity ID from hyperlinks in Wikipedia articles.
 As our concurrent work, \citet{XLM-K-2021-arxiv} trained a model based on XLM-RoBERTa with an entity prediction task along with an object entailment prediction task.
 While the previous studies focus on improving cross-lingual language representations by pretraining with entity information, our work investigates a multilingual model not only pretrained with entities but also explicitly having entity representations and how to extract better features from such model.